Boris Mirski Gallery: Founder

 Born to a well-to-do Jewish lumber dealer in Vilnius, Lithuania, Mirski was raised amid "pomp ... pogroms and persecution".
 He immigrated to the U.S. in 1912 at age 14, settling with a maternal aunt.
 His first job involved "lugging room molding on his shoulders", and linked both his father's field, and a key future source of his earnings as a framer.
 In between, Mirski studied sculpture, and found employment on a merchant vessel that allowed him to travel the world.

 Art New England writer Lois Tarlow called Mirski "a colorful figure who played an important and daring role in bringing young avant-garde artists to the Boston public, [who] was also a disarming and lovable rogue".
 Painter Ralph Coburn, who assisted gallery director Hyman Swetzoff at Mirski's Gallery, describes "elements of slapstick comedy, working for Mirski....
 He was short, rotund, balding, immensely powerful, strong.
 He was physically strong.
 He could lift all kinds of stuff.
 He was ambitious.
 He was immensely charming.
 He was a scoundrel.
 I loved working for him."

-The Boston Globe posthumously assessed Mirski in more dignified fashion, calling him "a figure of pivotal significant in Boston art for more than half-a-century".
+The Boston Globe posthumously assessed Mirski in more dignified fashion, calling him "a figure of pivotal significance in Boston art for more than half-a-century."
 In the Globe's obituary, they also traced his first Boston gallery back to 1916, counted another three galleries, and several locales until they reached his second to last, on Charles Street, where the art part was subsidized by a frame shop, a posh clientele and his growing appeal to local artists.

 In 1935, Mirski moved the gallery to upscale Newbury Street where it would remain for the next four decades.
 In 1945, he moved into the red brick mansion at 166 Newbury Street, the historic heart of Boston's art scene, and right next door to the "stuffy" Guild of Boston Artists and only steps away from the Boston Museum of Modern Art, a sister museum to the Museum of Modern Art (MOMA) that evolved into the Institute of Contemporary Art, Boston (ICA) in 1948.
 Here, he opened a larger gallery, a frame shop and a school in the building he bought in 1945, at the depressed wartime price of $500.
 In the 1950s, 101 Bradford Street in Provincetown, Massachusetts also served as the Mirski Gallery's summertime residence.

 In 1979, the Boris Mirski Gallery on 166 Newbury Street Gallery finally closed.
 Mirski, himself, had died five years earlier, in 1974, in Tel Aviv, Israel.